List of Marvel Comics characters: L: Lylla

 Lylla is a character appearing in American comic books published by Marvel Comics, primarily as a supporting character of Rocket Raccoon.
 Created by Bill Mantlo and Sal Buscema, she first appeared in Incredible Hulk #271 (February 1982).

 Lylla is an anthropomorphic otter and the heiress to the toymaking empire Mayhem Mekaniks.
-She appeared in the 2011 Annihilators series, as well as the 2023 Rocket Raccoon: Marvel Tales anthology one-shot.

-Lylla inherits the toymaking company Mayhem Mekaniks after her parents are murdered by rival Judson Jakes, who wants to take over the company.
+She inherited the company after her parents are murdered by rival Judson Jakes, who wants to take over the company.
 The only way for Lylla to gain full control is through marriage.
 Lylla soon comes under threat from not just Jakes, but also Lord Dyvyne, with both wanting to control her toy company.
 Luckily, Rocket Raccoon comes to her aid.
 With the help of their friends, Wal Rus and Pyko, they defeat both parties.
 Lylla travels with Rocket afterward to start a new life together.
 These events are later revealed to be false.
 Lylla, along with the rest of the Halfworlders, are service animals who care for mental patients on their planet.
 After returning to Halfworld, Lylla marries Blackjack O'Hare.

 Lylla possesses the normal attributes of an Earth otter, which includes being an excellent swimmer.